Measurable bounded cohomology of measured groupoids: Introduction

-Since the theory of continuous bounded cohomology was born to handle continuous coefficient modules and continuous representations, it seemed a bit artificial to us to exploit it in the study of Borel 1-cocycles, whose nature is measurable.
-In conclusion, our motivation behind this work comes from our belief that any bounded cohomology theory applied to measured group theory should respect the measurable data, without requiring any continuity.
+Since the theory of continuous bounded cohomology was originally developed to handle continuous coefficient modules and continuous representations, using it to study Borel 1-cocycles, whose nature is inherently measurable, appeared somewhat artificial to us.
+Our motivation behind this work stems from the conviction that any bounded cohomology theory applied within the framework of measured group theory should fully respect the measurable structure, without imposing any continuity requirements.